saskiavanstek/MS-4015-Build-Custom-Agent-for-Microsoft-Teams/Instructions/Labs/01-exercise-template.md

    f.
 In the new VS Code window of the newly created app from steps a-f above, navigate to the **Teams Toolkit** icon on the left hand side of the screen.

-   **Note:** steps g-i should be for completed for a user's environment that does not have admin access to the Microsoft Teams Admin Center and/or for Learner's using the Skillable environment.
+   **Note:** steps g-i should be for completed for a user's environment that does not have admin access to the Microsoft Teams Admin Center and/or for Learner's using the provided lab environment.
   For Learners with their own environments, perform steps j-m instead.

    g.
 Under the **Accounts** section, click **Sign in to Microsoft 365**.
 A new window in your browser will open.
 Login using the credentials provided.